notnullgames/null0/README.md

 One idea is to setup fast/easy live-reloading dev in a browser, then later you can use that same wasm file with a local native runtime, or deploy on the web.

-Currently, I am putting it all together, so it's mostly just a demo/dev project.
-You can install deps with `npm i`, and get a menu with `npm start`
+Currently, I am putting it all together, so it's mostly just demo/dev projects.
+You can install deps with `npm i`, and get a menu of what is possible with `npm start`

+## todo

+- Only assmeblyscript strings are really supported in web & native runtime.
+Should support all supprted-language types
+- more examples, outside of assemblyscript
+- currently, native-runtime needs to have all direct-file-loads replaced with PhysFS
+- Automatic build of runtimes for every platform in CI
+- Automatic publish web demo in CI

 ## thanks